ErichStyger/CrashCourseC/Instructions/labs/loops.md

 # ```for``` Loop
-In the previous example, we have intialized a variable outside the loop, then checked the condition and changed the variable inside the loop:
+In the previous ```while``` examples we have intialized a variable outside the loop, then checked the condition and changed the variable inside the loop:
 ```c
 <initialization>
 while (<condition>) {